internugurdemir/ScraperCase/README.md

 - A brief description of the challenges you face.

-    First challenge was I had no idea about scraping.After a few readings I understood the idea.
+    -First challenge was I had no idea about scraping.After a few readings I understood the idea.
-    Second one was I did not use use Python and did not have much experience with JAVA because of this I use .Net Core framework.
+    -Second one was I did not use use Python and did not have much experience with JAVA because of this I use .Net Core framework.
-    Third one was caused by google.
+    -Third one was caused by google.
 It did not allow me to create a new credential to use API.

 - What did you learn from this project?

-    -There is still lots of thing o learn that makes me excited.
+    1.There is still lots of thing o learn that makes me excited.
-    -I must improve my research skills to understand the problems and solve them faster.
+    2.I must improve my research skills to understand the problems and solve them faster.

 - Answers of the additional questions.
         Additional Questions